mozilla/fxa-content-server/docs/pairing-architecture.md

 ### Detailed Flow

-Is is advised to read the following section while looking at the detail digram while reading the information below:
+Is is advised to read the following section while looking at the detail digram while reading the information below.

 ![](https://www.lucidchart.com/publicSegments/view/00b7d8a7-fd78-493f-91f5-120b4034f8b0/image.png)